SoftUni-Internal/interactive-content/EN/00-Unit-Testing/01-Unit-Testing.md

 A unit test is a piece of code that checks whether a certain **functionality works as expected.**

-It also provides the developers with the **necessery information** as to why and where **errors occur in the code.**
+It also provides the developers with the **necessary information** as to why and where **errors occur in the code.**

 Let us see an example where we will write our own **test** before we start using some of the known frameworks.

-In the example below we have a simple sorting function `sortNums()`.
+In the example below, we have a simple sorting function `sortNums()`.

 It sorts the numbers inside an array.

-In our test we declare and initialize an array with some numbers.
+In our test, we declare and initialize an array with some numbers.

 Then we sort the array.

-Finally we write an if statement where we check if the array has been sorted as we expected.
+Finally, we write an if statement where we check if the array has been sorted as we expected.

 Use the `JSON.stringify()` method to convert to a string and compare it with the expected output, which is `[-2,2,4,15]`.